bem-site/bem-method/guides/libs-dev-principles/libs-dev-principles.en.md

 #### Composition vs. inheritance vs. delegation

 Use object oriented programming only where it is justified.
-In all other cases, use a mix of delegation and composition.
+In all other cases, use mixins, delegation and composition.

 #### Hierarchy of blocks